samjulien/blog/_posts/2018-08-21-typescript-3-exploring-tuples-the-unknown-type.markdown

 ---
 layout: post
-title: "TypeScript 3: Tuple Ware and Into the Unknown"
+title: "TypeScript 3.0: Exploring Tuples and the Unknown Type"
-description: "Learn how TypeScript 3.0, a typed superset of JavaScript, improves tuples and introduces a new type!"
+description: "Learn how TypeScript 3.0, a typed superset of JavaScript, improves tuples type and introduces a new 'unknown' top type!"
 date: 2018-08-21 8:30
 category: Technical Guide, Whats New, TypeScript
 design: